laganojunior/lalaheadpats/_posts/2019-11-09-intro-mathematical-induction-programmers.markdown

 [^1]:
     The entire dependency structure doesn't have to necessarily be finite for induction to work.
-The necessary condition is that just every dependency path is finite.
-If this is true, then the relation defined by the dependency structure is called "well-founded".
+The necessary condition is that just every dependency path is finite, even if the structure itself is infinite in size.
+If property of all dependency paths being finite is true, then the relation defined by the dependency structure is called "well-founded".
 But in typical programming problems, this distinction doesn't really come up.
     So I'll just hand wave a bit to avoid having to explain a little of set theory along the way.
+But if you're interested in that, and the concept of induction on infinite sets bigger than the natural numbers, check out ["Transfinite Induction"](https://en.wikipedia.org/wiki/Transfinite_induction)